core-wg/senml-spec/draft-jennings-core-senml.md

 {::include ex2.gen.xml}
 ~~~~

-Which compresses to the following displayed in hexdump:
+Which compresses with EXI to the following displayed in hexdump:

 ~~~~
-{::include ex2.gen.hex}
+{::include ex2.gen.exi.hex}
 ~~~~

 The above example used the bit packed form of EXI but it is also possible to use